bramvdbogaerde/lambda-scheme/README.md

 Other programming constructions like "cons", "car","cdr"... can be easily written as lambda expressions, but are not included.

-In addition to these a function "to-int" is provided as well in order to easily verify calculations.
+In addition to those a function "to-int" is provided as well in order to easily verify calculations.

 Finally all functions that represent lambda expressions don't allow multiple arguments to be passed, currying should be used instead.